Variiuz/variiuz/README.md

 ### Hey I'm Alex 👋🦊

 Hey my name is Alex, also called Variiuz, I am 20 years old.
 I Founded [FrostFightStudios](https://frostfightstudios.com), an Indie Gamestudio currently working on a Videogame called [Afterfall](https://playafterfall.com).
 Languages I use the most are C++ (UE++), PHP, Javascript and Typescript.
 Frameworks I currently use: Electron and Vue3
+I'm currently working on the video game digital distribution platform "FrostLauncher" for Indie Developers & Co.
+You can visit the Discord below for more Info :)

 ---
 ### Social Media and Contacts 💎